alic3dev/metil/readme.md

 ### `make`:flags

-These flags can be applied to any build target
+these flags can be applied to any build target

 - `debug=1`:adds->{`debugging_symbols`}:disables->{`optimizations`};
 - `disable_metal_fast_options=1`:disables->{`metal`::`fast_modes`};